 Following successful audits of Lobbyist Activity Reports in 2016, the Commission approved Staff Counsel's request that the audits continue annually.
-In 2023, 20 Activity Reports filed by lobbyists for the period of November 1, 2022 to April 30, 2023 were selected for audit.
+In 2024, 20 Activity Reports filed by lobbyists for the period of November 1, 2023 to April 30, 2024 were selected for audit.
 The Public Ethics Law requires that lobbyists report compensation and other expenditures by filing Activity Reports.
 Gen. Prov. § 5-705.
 The Commission is required to review each report filed with it as part of its duties under the Public Ethics Law.
 Gen. Prov. § 5-205(a)(5)(i).
 Lobbyists must retain each "...account, bill, receipt, book, paper, or other document[s] necessary to substantiate..." their Activity Reports and affiliated reports for 3 years after the reports are filed.
 Gen. Prov. § 5-409(a-b).
 Each lobbyist, with reasonable notice from the Commission, shall make those documents available to the Commission for inspection.
 Gen. Prov. § 5-409(c).
 This last section provides the Commission with the authority to audit Activity Reports and other associated reports by inspecting supporting documentation.
 Lobbyists are advised that the audits will be occurring and of the documentation they will be required to provide if they are selected for an audit.

-Regardless of lobbying experience levels, many of the submissions in 2023 (14 of the 20 lobbyists selected, or 70%) required amendments.
-A significant amount of these amendments dealt with small calculation errors for expenses, compensation, or actual costs of events compared to the original estimates.
-During many of the telephone calls and meetings with lobbyists who needed to amend their forms, nearly every lobbyist had specific and niche questions that needed to be reconciled in their amendments.
+Regardless of lobbying experience, the majority of the submissions for the 2024 Lobbying Audit (11 of the 20 selected) required amendments.
+Most of the amendments dealt with small calculation errors for expenses, compensation, or actual costs compared to the original estimates.
+There were also several events that included both legislative and executive branch invitees and multiple sponsors that were incorrectly reported.
+This resulted in additional lobbying registrations.
+Reviewing the meal and beverage reports and the gifts given to executive branch employees and officials also gave our office the opportunity to contact those employees and officials to remind them of their reporting responsibilities.

 Each year, due to the errors discovered in the audits, instructions in the lobbyist training are updated to emphasize the issues that arise in this and other audit years.
-After Activity Reports for the period of November 1, 2023 to April 30, 2024 are filed, the Commission staff will randomly select no less than 20 lobbyists and meet with them to review the documentation that supports their reports.
+After Activity Reports for the period of November 1, 2024 to April 30, 2025 are filed, the Commission staff will randomly select no less than 20 lobbyists and meet with them to review the documentation that supports their reports.
 Staff Counsel will then ask the lobbyists to provide any necessary amendments.
 Lobbyists who fail to respond to the audit will be subject to enforcement action.
 1